President & CEO

 Danielle joined the AAWL team in April 2015 bringing with her years of experience in Accounting.
 She is thrilled to have found an opportunity where she can combine her love for animals and her career.
 Danielle has been through the complete volunteer orientation and kennel training at the main shelter.
 On any given day you can find her socializing with a shelter dog (and the occasional cat) in need, welcoming them into her office for some quiet time.
 She enjoys playing the piano, gardening with her husband and spending time with their two rescue dogs – Gambit, a German Shepherd/Rottweiler mix and Winky, a one-eyed, Labrador Retriever/Terrier mix.

 Director of Volunteers & Events

-Originally from Northern California, Whitney moved to Arizona where she graduated from Arizona State University.
-Before joining AAWL in 2014, Whitney led the marketing and special events department of a local publishing company where she helped produce 13 events, eight magazines and two Expos annually.
-Prior to that, she was involved in a variety of event management activities which included weddings, parties, charity auctions, sports and travel events and business award ceremonies.
+Originally from Northern California, Whitney moved to Arizona in 2003 to attend Arizona State University - Go Devils!
+Before joining AAWL in 2014, Whitney led the marketing and special events department of a local publishing company and was involved in a variety of event management activities which included; parties, charity auctions, sports and travel events, and business award ceremonies.
 Her path lead her to AAWL where she could combine her love for events and volunteer management with her passion for homeless animals.
 Her greatest joy is working with the hundreds of AAWL volunteers each year and AAWL supporters who care so deeply for AAWL's mission.

-Whitney and her husband, Tyler, live in Tempe with their AAWL Alumni, a cat named Vladimir Tostada, and a pittie named Evie Enchilada...plus a long list of foster dogs, cats, puppies and kittens are visiting the Steele home at any given time.
-When not working, they enjoy Whitney's parents' ranch in the Texas hill country with their gaggle of farm animals.
+Whitney and her husband, Tyler, live in Tempe with their two young boys and their AAWL Alumni cat, Vladimir Tostada, and AAWL Alumni pittie, Evie Enchilada...plus a long list of foster dogs, cats, puppies and kittens.
+When they aren't wrangling kids or animals they enjoy spending time at Whitney's parents' ranch in the Texas hill country with their gaggle of farm animals.